 Here’s how we do this at Holbrook Academy:

 Pupil voice is at the centre of Academy life.
-In addition to the School Council, we have a large team of Student Ambassadors, who are enthusiasts for their subjects.
-We also have a team of Year 11 and 10 Prefects and Year 11 Senior Prefects and of course, our Head Boy and Head Girl.
+In addition to the School Council we also have a team of Year 11 Senior Prefects alongside our Head and Deputy Head Prefects.

 Throughout the year, students are asked directly for their feedback on different aspects of their school life.
 This allows the students to express their views effectively and demonstrate the impact of a real platform for expression.
-All have the right to vote during the election process for new Head Boy and Head Girl each year.
-We also hold regular debates, mock elections and votes on issues they select.
 Our students also choose which charities they’d like to support and decide how to run their own fundraising events.

 The Rule of Law